 Talking of social media, this is one of the easiest marketing channels to establish as a regular activity within your business.
 Just focus on 1 or 2 though – avoid the overwhelm that having to engage and show up every day will have if you try for 3, 4 or more!

-What’s the first step of any marketing plan?
+What’s the first step in any marketing plan?

 Food for thought?